-Section A. Primary Elections; Business Committee
+- 502 Section A. Primary Elections; Business Committee - 102.12-1.

-- 102.12-1.
 When to Hold a Primary Election.
-A primary election for Business Committee positions is required to be held on a Saturday at least sixty (60) calendar days prior to the election whenever there are three (3) or more candidates for any officer positions or sixteen (16) or more candidates for the at-large council member positions. - (a) The two (2) candidates receiving the highest number of votes cast for each officer position shall be placed on the ballot. - (b) The fifteen (15) candidates receiving the highest number of votes cast for the at-large council member positions shall be placed on the ballot. - (c) Any position where a tie exists to determine the candidates to be placed on the ballot shall include all candidates where the tie exists. - 102.12-2.
+A primary election for Business Committee positions is required to be held on a Saturday at least sixty (60) calendar days prior to the election whenever there are three (3) or more candidates for any officer positions or sixteen (16) or more candidates - 506 for the at-large council member positions. - 507 (a) The two (2) candidates receiving the highest number of votes cast for each officer508 position shall be placed on the ballot. - (b) The fifteen (15) candidates receiving the highest number of votes cast for the at-large council member positions shall be placed on the ballot. - 511 (c) Any position where a tie exists to determine the candidates to be placed on the ballot512 shall include all candidates where the tie exists. - 513 102.12-2.
 Cancelation of a Primary Election.
-A primary election for Business Committee positions may be canceled in the following circumstances: - (a) The Election Board shall cancel the primary election if the Business Committee positions did not draw the requisite number of candidates for a primary. - (b) The Election Board may cancel the primary election when large gatherings of people present a substantial risk to the health and safety of the Nation's citizens. - (1) In the event the Election Board cancels the primary election, all candidates that are determined eligible according to section 102.5 and are not made ineligible under section 102.6-2 shall be placed on the ballot for the general election. - 102.12-4.
+A primary election for Business Committee 514 positions may be canceled in the following circumstances: - 515 (a) The Election Board shall cancel the primary election if the Business Committee516 positions did not draw the requisite number of candidates for a primary. - (b) The Election Board may cancel the primary election when large gatherings of peoplepresent a substantial risk to the health and safety of the Nation's citizens. - 519 (1) In the event the Election Board cancels the primary election, all candidates 520 that are determined eligible according to section 102.5 and are not made ineligible 521 when section 102.6 2 shall be placed on the ballet for the general election - under section 102.6-2 shall be placed on the ballot for the general election.
+102.12-4.
 In the event a candidate withdraws or is unable to run for office after being declared a winner in the primary, the Election Board shall declare the next highest primary vote recipient the primary winner.
 This procedure shall be repeated as necessary until the ballot is full or until there are no available candidates.
-If the ballot has already been printed, the procedures for notifying the Oneida public in section 102.5-11 and 102.5-12 shall be followed, including the requirement to print a notice in the Nation's newspaper if timelines allow.

-529 Section B. Special Elections

-- 530 102.12-5.
-Matters subject to a Special Election, i.e., referendum, vacancies, petitions, etc., as - defined in this law, may be placed on the same ballot as the subject matter of an election. - 532 102.12-6.
+If the ballot has already been printed, the procedures for notifying the Oneida public in section 102.5-11 and 102.5-12 shall be followed, including the requirement to - 527 print a notice in the Nation's newspaper if timelines allow. - 528 - 529 Section B. Special Elections - 530 102.12-5.
+Matters subject to a Special Election, i.e., referendum, vacancies, petitions, etc., as 531 defined in this law, may be placed on the same ballot as the subject matter of an election. - 532 102.12-6.
 Dates of all Special Elections shall be set, as provided for in this law, by the Business